 The collaboration seeks to exploit the complementary missions of (i) research and development for NSF, and (ii) stimulation, development and management of U.S. national uses of the ISS National Lab by U.S. government agencies, academic institutions, and private firms for CASIS.
-Proposals must seek to exploit the ISS National Lab by U.S. government agencies, academic institutions, and private firms for CASIS.
 Proposals must seek to exploit the ISS National Lab for biomedical engineering applications that will ultimately benefit life on Earth.
 The proposal must include a description of project benefits for life on Earth.
 Proposals focused on research and technology development supporting only space exploration-related goals do not fall within the scope of the NSF and CASIS mission and will be considered non-responsive to this solicitation.